DIB-OD: Preserving the Invariant Core for Robust Heterogeneous Graph Adaptation via Decoupled Information Bottleneck and Online Distillation: Methodology

 \subsection{Self-adaptive Semantic Regularizer}

-In our DIB-OD, the key to preventing catastrophic forgetting lies in the adaptive formulation of the student's Information Bottleneck loss, $\mathcal{L}_{\text{IBS}}$.
+In DIB-OD, the key to preserving the pretrained invariant core lies in the adaptive formulation of the student Information Bottleneck objective.
 The Self-adaptive Semantic Regularizer $\kappa$ (SSR for short defined in Equation~\eqref{eq:L_IBS}) , which dictates the importance of the invariant representation $\mathbf{z}_{vs}$, is dynamically determined.
 The intuition is that knowledge corresponding to semantic classes that the pre-trained model can predict with high stability and confidence is likely part of the generalizable, domain-invariant core.
 This is precisely the knowledge we must preserve.
 In contrast, knowledge for unstable or uncertain classes may be domain-specific or poorly learned, thus requiring more adaptation.

 To quantify this invariant core, we devise a three-step process to compute a dynamic class-aware $\kappa$.
 Let $\mathring{y}$ be the prediction of the pre-trained teacher model and $y^{\ast}$ be the ground-truth label.